design-rrr/cerberus/index.md

 The Cerberus protocol is used at your own risk, and the authors and contributors accept no responsibility for any losses incurred as part of the protocol's usage.

 ### Legal Support
-Although the Cerberus is designed to minimise any potential conflicts, the protocol should still be supported by robust legal agreements between employee and the company, outlining each participant's obligations for the responsible management of funds.
-These agreements are beyond both the scope of this protocol and the expertise of the authors.
-However, should the protocol prove to be popular, we hope that some enterprising lawyers would open source some template documents!
+Although the Cerberus Protocol is designed to minimize potential conflicts, it should be supported by robust legal agreements between employees and the organization, outlining each participant's obligations for the responsible management of funds.
+These agreements are beyond the scope of this protocol.

-### Accuracy of Terminology
-To ensure the protocol is quickly comprehensible for newcomers to bitcoin, we have simplified some of the key terminology and definitions.
-Some keen-eyed bitcoiners may take issue with these compromises, but we feel they the loss of hyper-accuracy is a worthy tradeoff to ensure that secure storage is as accessible as possible.
+### Version Status
+This protocol is under active development.
+Check for updates regularly and verify you are using the most current version before implementation.

+## Begin Your Implementation

+Start with the [0.
+Overview & Quick Reference](/0_quick_reference.md) for a complete map of the protocol and implementation guide.